ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 **Options**

 - `--destination`: Destination for the deployable image (image-catalog, cloud-storage, both).
-- `--name`: Name of the deployable image created for the captured instance.
+- `--name`: Name of the deployable image that is created for the captured instance.
 - `--volumes`: Space separated list of identifiers or names of the volume(s) to capture with the instance.
 - `--access-key`: Cloud Object Storage HMAC access key.
 Required if destination is cloud-storage.
 - `--secret-key`: Cloud Object Storage HMAC secret key.
 Required if destination is cloud-storage.